kayburns/tom-qa-dataset/README.md

 This repository includes the code to generate data from our EMNLP 2018 Paper "Evaluating Theory of Mind in Question Answering".
 You can read the paper here: https://arxiv.org/abs/1808.09352

 You can find the dataset used in the paper in the directory data.
-To start running the code jump to [getting started]()
+To start running the code jump to [getting started](https://github.com/kayburns/tom-qa-dataset/blob/master/README.md#getting-started).

 ## Motivation